Introduction to React Native

 As you become more familiar with the basics of React Native, you can begin to explore more advanced features and techniques that will allow you to build sophisticated and high-performing mobile applications.
 This part of the article covers navigation and routing, state management, and performance optimization in React Native.

-Handling navigation is a fundamental aspect of mobile app development.
+Handling navigation is a fundamental aspect of mobile development.
 React Native does not include a built-in library for navigation, so developers typically use third-party solutions such as React Navigation.
 Here's how you can set up and use React Navigation in your app:

 1. Installation: Install React Navigation via npm or yarn: